superseriousbusiness/gotosocial/CONTRIBUTING.md

 ## Project Structure

-For project structure, GoToSocial follows a standard and widely-accepted project layout [defined here](https://github.com/golang-standards/project-layout).
+For project structure, GoToSocial follows a standard and widely accepted project layout [defined here](https://github.com/golang-standards/project-layout).
 As the author writes:

 > This is a basic layout for Go application projects.
 It's not an official standard defined by the core Go dev team; however, it is a set of common historical and emerging project layout patterns in the Go ecosystem.